 Painting of Daguanyuan or Grand View Garden, Describing A Banquet of Main Characters of the Dream of the Red Chamber, by An Artist of the Qing Dynasty (1636 — 1912) — National Museum of China

-Besides the Four Great Classical Novels, another two novels also are considered eminent works of this golden era, which deeply revealed humanity.
+Besides the Four Great Classical Novels, another two novels are considered outstanding works of this golden era, which deeply revealed humanity.

-The Plum in the Golden Vase or The Golden Lotus or Jin Ping Mei, by Lanling Xiaoxiao Sheng (pseudonym).
+The Plum in the Golden Vase, The Golden Lotus, or Jin Ping Mei, by Lanling Xiaoxiao Sheng (pseudonym).

 Jin Ping Mei, translated as The Plum in the Golden Vase or The Golden Lotus, describes the life of Ximen Qing and his women.

-It presents desires, humanities, the dark sides of society, and the struggles and falls of common people.
+It presents desires, humanities, society's dark sides, and ordinary people's struggles and falls.

 The Unofficial History of the Scholars or Ru Lin Wai Shi, by Wu Jingzi (1701 — 1754).